krohit97/MyShell/README.md

 # MyShell
-Shell using C programming language
+Shell using C programming language.<br>
 It will open a new terminal just like terminal in linux

 Execution commands :-